Devik55/Hackemos/README.md

 ### READ BEFORE USING
 I am not responsible for any damages caused by using this script, as it serves as a proof of concept of the insecurities of the site and how they can be exploited.
 This is not intended for academic dishonesty.
 The menu is open sourced and is avaliable in the src folder for easy patching. (i also made this so i can have an excuse to practice making uis)

+Need help getting started or want to see Hackemos versions before they are released?
+Join our [Discord Server](https://discord.gg/G3RPRHT9T8)

 ---

 ### Youtube Showcase/Tutorial